-MAS 122: MUSCULOSKELETAL ANATOMY
+MAS\ 122: MUSCULOSKELETAL ANATOMY

 Through lectures and discussion, students will learn the basic structure and functions of the Skeletal and Muscular anatomy of the upper and lower body.
-Students will learn the muscle names, origin, insertion, actions and
+Students will learn the muscle names, origin, insertion, actions and commonalities of the muscles.
+This course is open to all but does NOT satisfy the Lab Science requirement for an Associates Degree.

-MAS 133: PATHOLOGY I
+MAS\ 133: PATHOLOGY I 3 CREDITS